Suns stay in hunt for NBA's top record, beat Knicks 128-105 - WTMJ

 Knicks: Guards Alec Burks (left knee contusion) and Immanuel Quickley (left ankle sprain) were out.
 So was center Mitchell Robinson (right foot surgery). … The Knicks had a 63-56 lead at halftime, which was the exact same advantage they had in New York against the Suns on April 26.
 The Suns rallied to win that game 118-110. … Nerlens Noel fouled out late in the fourth.
 He finished with five points and five rebounds.

-Suns: Forwards Cam Johnson (right wrist sprain) and Abdel Nader (right knee) didn’t play. … Crowder returned after missing the past eight games with a sprained right ankle.
+Suns: Paul celebrated his 36th birthday Thursday. … Forwards Cam Johnson (right wrist sprain) and Abdel Nader (right knee) didn’t play. … Crowder returned after missing the past eight games with a sprained right ankle.
 He hit a corner 3-pointer soon after he checked into the game and finished with 18 points.

 UP NEXT